China arrests pro-democracy activists in year-end crackdown | DW | 02.01.2020

 The Xiamen gathering involved a small group of people "peacefully discussing politics in a private space," she added.

-The space for civil liberties in China has severely shrunk since President Xi Jinping came to power in 2012, as rights activists claim that pro-democracy campaigners are routinely targeted in the communist country.
+The space for civil liberties in China has severely shrunk since President Xi Jinping came to power in 2012, and rights activists claim that pro-democracy campaigners are routinely targeted in the communist country.

 "This round of detentions and harassment is the continuation of the larger crackdown on civil society," Wang said.